School Curriculum

 We use online resources to support children’s learning in school and at home.
 These currently include TT Rockstars, Spelling Shed, Maths Shed, Code Studio, Purple Mash including setting the children 2Do tasks for the children to access at home.
 Within Early Years, Tapestry is used to communicate with parents.

-We work with external partners including Edsential to enrich learning in several areas of the curriculum, including Physical Education and Music.
+We work with external partners including Edsential to enrich learning in several areas of the curriculum, including Physical Education and Music to enhance learning and outside of the classroom and through extra- curricular clubs.

 Visits & Residential Trips